 Write data to Supabase from a Netlify site

-by Sean C Davis, Nik Aiyer
+by Sean C Davis and Nik Aiyer

 The Supabase extension for Netlify enables you to read and write data to Supabase in a site deployed to Netlify.
 The extension provides a seamless way to connect your Netlify site to your Supabase project, for use in all Netlify environments.